Aigerim-Zh/Yelp-Project/README.md

 We will be uploading our Reviews and User Tables to our SQL database in the upcoming segments, for visualization purposes only.

-These are the datasets that we have, in fully clean and operational format:
+These are the datasets that we have, in fully clean and operational CSV format:

 - [Business](CSV_files/Final_Business_Data.csv)